Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 Missing any one of these?
 Don't book.
 You're wasting everyone's time and dragging down your show rate.

 This qualification framework works whether you're setting appointments for merchant services, commercial cleaning, insurance, or advertising sales.
 The industries change.
 The three green lights don't.
+Research backs this up — 67% of lost B2B deals happen because leads weren't properly qualified in the first place (Sales So, 2026).
+Qualification isn't a gate that slows you down.
+It's the filter that makes everything downstream work.

 The Script That Transforms Appointment Setting Results